Status: Draft

 1.5 Routing

-There are two distinct flows to route: notification messages, and logs.
+There are two distinct flows to route: notification messages, and reports.
 The following header in messages relate to routing, which are set in all messages.

 An important goal of notification messages routing is that the source decides where notification messages go, so pumping of individual products must be done only on the contents of the notification messages, not some administrator configuration.